jina-ai/dalle-flow/README.md

 ### Hardware requirements

-It is highly recommended to run DALL·E Flow on a GPU machine.
-In fact, one GPU is probably not enough.
-DALL·E Mega needs one with 22GB memory.
-SwinIR and GLID-3 also need one; as they can be spawned on-demandly in seconds, they can share one GPU.
+DALL·E Flow needs one GPU with 21GB memory at its peak.
+All services are squeezed into this one GPU.

 It requires at least 40GB free space on the hard drive, mostly for downloading pretrained models.